smaouim/smaouim.github.io/_chapters/002-control/001-cond-stmt.md

 * Many algorithms require making decisions or executing steps based on the verification of some condition

-* Most of the times, conditions are Boolean expressions involving variables which value is only known at execution time
+* Most of the time, conditions are Boolean expressions involving variables which value is only known at execution time

 * A Boolean expression evaluates to True or False E.g. comparison expressions